Carnegie Supernova Project: Fast-Declining Type Ia Supernovae as Cosmological Distance Indicators: Discussion and Conclusions

 The Tripp method $\beta$ parameter is often interpreted as being related to host galaxy dust reddening.
 However, we find that for the fast decliners, the value of $\beta$ coincides with the slope of the absolute magnitude versus ($B_{max} - V_{max}$) pseudocolor relation, which, in turn, is related to the dependence of peak luminosity on temperature.
 It is the close coincidence of the $\beta$ values of the fast decliners with the ratio of total-to-selective extinction values, $R_\lambda$, for dust that makes possible the Color method.

 Fast-declining SNe~Ia have largely been ignored by previous studies due to their faintness with respect to normal events.
 However, as seen in Figure~4 of \citet{burns18}, the difference at maximum light in the NIR is $\lesssim1$~mag for all but the fastest decliners.
 Of course, since fast-declining SNe~Ia are associated with older stellar populations, their true usefulness as distance indicators is in the local universe since they will become increasingly rare at larger lookback times.
 For now, the number of fast-declining SNe~Ia with independently-measured host galaxy distances is small, which accounts for the relatively large statistical errors of our Hubble constant calculation.
 But this situation should improve significantly over the next few years thanks to JWST.
 It will be interesting to incorporate TRGB and PNLF distances to host galaxies as more of these become available, since this will allow a better estimate of the systematic error in using fast-declining SNe-Ia to infer $H_0$.
+Recent JWST TRGB measurements to four early-type host galaxies by \citet{newman25} are an important first step in this direction.
 More high-quality light curves of fast-declining SNe~Ia in the Hubble flow are also needed, which facilities such as the Rubin Observatory should eventually provide. \textit{We therefore encourage observers not to ignore fast-declining SNe Ia in the future as these objects provide an important additional tool for measuring cosmological distances.}

 \facilities{Magellan:Baade (FourStar wide-field near-infrared camera), Swope (SITe3 CCD imager, e2v 4K x 4K CCD imager), du~Pont (SITe2 CCD imager, Tek5 CCD imager, RetroCam near-infrared imager), La Silla-QUEST, CRTS, PTF, iPTF, OGLE, ASAS-SN, KISS)}